DavidNg32/razor_sam3u2/README.md

-# PROJECT: Fun little sequence game on an ANT development board
+# PROJECT: A bomb defuse game made on an ANT development board